VeraVeemo/Discord-Time-Status/README.md

 # Discord-Time-Status
 remake of my old discord time status that is more simple

-uh when u download do "pip install -r requirements" to install libraries and then make a file named ".env" the python file is in and put "ACCTOKEN=" and at the end of that put ur discord token and then u can run the python file
+uh when u download do "pip install -r requirements" to install libraries and then make a file named ".env" in the directory the python file is in and put "ACCTOKEN=" and at the end of that put ur discord token and then u can run the python file

 also this is was meant to be just for me but i felt like sharing so its all about me heh.